olewsaa/Yacht-computer/IoToB/Temperature/README.md

 vaiables (64 bits float), the ESP32 don't support this in hardware.
 However, it's only done every 5 second (my current measurement frequency).

+As I run into stability issues with the 1-wire sensors I added a restart every N minutes.
+While not a power cycle restart it's a full reboot of the ESP32.

 ### Openplotter and SignalK
 The SignalK server can accept UDP input at a user selectable port.
 The ESP8266